Candida Martinelli's Italophile Site

 Riva degli Schiavoni

-The quay looks up toward the Doges' Palace on the right (pink) and the Church of La Salute on opposite side of the basin, to the left.
+The quay looks up toward the Doges' Palace on the right (light pink) and the Church of La Salute on opposite side of the basin, to the left.
 The Grand Canal begins between the two famous landmarks.

 The two large groups of sailors are especially interesting in the photograph.
 As is the statue, that looks like the one of Garibaldi that is now on Via Garibaldi, not far from here.